If you’re looking for Asian picnic food ideas, look no further than the rice paper roll.

 - Plunge the noodles into boiling water to soak.

-- After a few minutes, use a fork to separate the noodles and leave to cook until soft and flexible but still firm.
-I find pouring boiling water from the kettle over the noodles in a bowl and allowing them to stand for approx ten minutes until soft and separated works just fine.
+- After a few minutes, use a fork to separate the noodles and leave them to cook until soft and flexible but still a little firm.
+I find that pouring boiling water from the kettle over the noodles in a bowl and allowing them to stand for about ten minutes until soft and separated works fine.

 - Drain the noodles into a colander and rinse with cold water to stop the cooking process and wash off any excess starch.

-- Drizzle a small amount of sesame oil over and toss through to prevent the noodles from sticking.
+- Drizzle a small amount of sesame or vegetable oil over and toss through to prevent the noodles from sticking.

 - Get all of your fillings laid out so you can work quickly when you start making the rolls.